Friends of The Helicopter Museum

 XD163 Structural Survey

 Belvedere XG452 was brought into the Restoration Hangar in 2001.
 Since then all the old paint has been removed and many items have been taken apart, refurbished and re-assembled.
-Much remains to be done in 2008.
+More remains to be done in 2020.
 Restoration and History

 XG462 at Weston-super-Mare Bristol Belvedere HC.1 (Nose)

 The nose section of Belvedere XG462 was retained by the RAF, following a fire and forced landing in 1963.
 It was acquired by The Museum in 1989 with restoration starting in 2002.
 This was 95% completed in 2005 and the nose was put on public display.
-Eventual installation of a Gazelle engine is planned.
+A Gazelle engine was reconditioned and is now displayed to the rear of the nose exhibit.
 Restoration and History

 XG462 nose during restoration